 The devs have also not released any official fix so far.
 However, there are certain workarounds that you can follow to launch the Starfield game on PC & XBOX.

-How To Fix Starfield Not Launching on PC/XBOX/Steam
+How To Fix Starfield Not Launching or Starting on PC XBOX Steam Version

 1. Delete Root Files